bijington/cupcakes/part-2-mvvm/readme.md

     }
 }
 ```

+One key detail is the method `AddTransient` this means that for every class/instance that depends on the `CustomersPage` a new instance will be created.

 This provides us with the ability to use the `AddCustomers` method in our `MauiProgram` file, so let's do that now: